adaptyteam/adapty-docs/versioned_docs/version-3.0/android-present-paywalls.md

 If you've customized a paywall using the Paywall Builder, you don't need to worry about rendering it in your mobile app code to display it to the user.
 Such a paywall contains both what should be shown within the paywall and how it should be shown.

-:::note
+:::important

+This guide covers the process for **new Paywall Builder paywalls** only.
+The new Paywall Builder is currently supported only on iOS and Android, as it requires SDK v3.0, which is available for iOS and Android only.
+Support for Flutter, React Native, and Unity is coming soon.

+The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builder and remote config paywalls as well as for [Observer mode](observer-vs-full-mode).

+For presenting:

+- **Legacy Paywall Builder paywalls**, check out [Android- Present legacy Paywall Builder paywalls](android-present-paywalls-legacy).
+- **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).
-If you work in [Observer mode](observer-vs-full-mode), refer to the [Android - Present Paywall Builder paywalls in Observer mode](android-present-paywall-builder-paywalls-in-observer-mode) topic instead.
+- **Observer mode paywalls**, see [Android - Present Paywall Builder paywalls in Observer mode](android-present-paywall-builder-paywalls-in-observer-mode)

 :::

 <Tabs>